Things to think about before trying to sell a business

 - Other business interests

-- Business has grown above the management experience level
+- Business has grown above management experience level

 What kind of sale will deliver the best value?